spkcspider/spkcspider/README.md

 spkbspider.apps.spideraccounts: user implementation suitable for the spiders, you may want to use your own user model

-spkbspider.apps.spider: store User Components, base stuff
+spkbspider.apps.spider: store User Components, base, WARNING: appears under spiderucs, with swappable setting SPIDERUCS_USERCOMPONENT_MODEL

 spkbspider.apps.spiderbrokers: broker